thylakoids/esdeobfuscate/README.md

 # ESDeobfuscate

-ESDeobfuscate is a PoC JavaScriopt AST deobfuscator based on partial evaluation.
+ESDeobfuscate is a PoC JavaScript AST deobfuscator based on partial evaluation.

 Constant expressions and functions that return constant values are replaced with corresponding values.